 CAFÉ PIERRE HERMÉ BEAUPASSAGE

-Enter via the trendy courtyard area of Beaupassage from Rue du Bac (see my article on Paris’s Pastry street of Rue du Bac).
-It’s a beautiful passageway – almost secret that unravels an exciting plethora of new cafés and restaurants where you can eat indoors or outside on the terrace.
+Enter via the trendy courtyard area of Beaupassage from Rue du Bac.
+This hidden passageway reveals a plethora of cafés and restaurants to eat in or outside on the terrace.
 So hide between the foliage with your pastry or macarons and tea or coffee.

 Café-Restaurant Pierre Hermé, Beaupassage, 53-57 rue de Grenelle, Paris 7